 - Calculate monthly budget for amortized expenses.
 Next to each amortized expense divide by how often you pay for that item.
 For example, if you pay $600 for auto insurance every six months, you’d write $100 as your amortized expense each month for auto insurance.

-- If you did the steps above on paper, now input the items and the exact amount spent into the [TEMPLATE] download below or any spreadsheet to summate the expenses.
+- If you did the steps above on paper, now input the items and the exact amount spent into the template above or any spreadsheet to summate the expenses.

 Your monthly spend is the sum of the itemized expenses in your monthly expense list.
 Viola!

 If you make all of your purchases on debit or credit cards, you should be able to see your expenses online pretty easily.
 If you make most of your purchases in cash, you might have receipts but if you’re anything like me those are long gone.
 If you have no record of how much money you spend each month, how much money you spent last month, or where to look for this data, then it’s hard to believe you’re living in 2020 reading this online.
 But if you insist, then I recommend you track and record all of your expenditures for the next 30 days.
 Start today.
 The data you collect will be eye-opening.

 Make this process quick and easy by using the free monthly expense list template google sheet provided HERE.
 The first five people to download the template and subscribe will receive a free 30-minute consultation to set up the monthly expense list google sheet and calculate your *real* monthly expenses!